 - Provide course materials on topics covered in labs including instructions, and important information.
 This would include safety conduct, writing lab reports, procedural information, etc.

-- Avoid sharing your work or work intended for evaluation (e.g. sharing lab reports).
+- Avoid sharing your results or work intended for evaluation (e.g. sharing lab reports).

 In addition to the tips listed above, notes should also contain the following information: